Ever wonder how you can increase your website traffic without creating any new content?

 Step 2.
 Update the headlines of these pages

 If your headlines have a score below 65, you should consider updating them.
-Sometimes headlines with good score also have low CTR.
+Sometimes headlines with good scores also have low CTR.

 That’s because they are not relevant to the search query which leads to people ignoring it.